 Pane 3

-Validate Resources: Checkbox When selected, official resource names will be available on the Name drop-down list.
+Validate: Checkbox When selected, official resource names will be available on the Name drop-down list.

-Function: Drop-down list Select an item from the predefined drop-down list.
-The first row can only be that of the preparer and the last row only that of the recipient.

-Name: Edit box or drop-down list Insert text if the Validate Resources checkbox is not selected; otherwise, select an item from the predefined drop-down list.
-The Designation and Recipient Address fields will be populated automatically if a Recipient is selected in the latter mode.
+Name: Edit box or drop-down list Insert text if the Validate checkbox is not selected; otherwise, select an item from the predefined drop-down list.

 Designation: Edit box Insert text.

-Security Classification: Checkbox and drop-down list Insert text if the checkbox is not selected; otherwise, select an item from the predefined drop-down list.

 Certain controls on the General tab sheet can be disabled to prevent changes (Figure 22).
 This is further explained in paragraph 4.3.1.1.3.2.